Asabeneh/30-Days-Of-Python/readme.md

 letter = 'P'                # A string could be a single character or a bunch of texts print(letter)               # P print(len(letter))          # 1
-greeting = 'Hello, World!'  # String could be in a single quote or double quote,"Hello, World!" print(greeting)             # Hello, World! print(len(greeting))        # 13
+greeting = 'Hello, World!'  # String could be  a single or double quote,"Hello, World!" print(greeting)             # Hello, World! print(len(greeting))        # 13
 sentence = "I hope you are enjoying 30 days of python challenge" print(sentence)

 ```
 Multiline string is created by using triple ''' or  quotes.See the example below.